-Digital/electronic pianos and keyboards are popular because they can be cheap, save space, allow you practice silently, and come in a wide variety of options.
+Digital/electronic pianos and keyboards are popular because they can be cheap, save space, allow you to practice silently, and come in a wide variety of options.
 Some can imitate other instruments or even teach you how to play.
 Certain models (sometimes called hybrid pianos) imitate the touch, feel, and atmosphere of an acoustic well, so playing Chopin on an electric instrument (in addition to jazz or pop!) is certainly doable.

 So how come some people prefer more expensive acoustic pianos?
 For experienced, classical pianists, the touch, feel, and sound of an acoustic piano remains unparalleled.
 On acoustics, pianists have more control over musical expression, such as access to a wider dynamic range.